willowtreeapps/spruce-ios/README.md

 let sortFunction = DefaultSortFunction(interObjectDelay: 0.2)
 ```

-The above `sortFunction` would make an animation look like.
-[Insert Image here]

 #### Inline Sort Function
 An `InlineSortFunction` animates the views as if they were lines in a paragraph.
 Meaning that it will finish animating a line before starting the next line.
 To create an `InlineSortFunction`: